CPJPRINCE/opex_manifest_generator/README.md

 Once the cells are filled in with data, run a generation like so: `opex_generate -i "{/path/to/your/spreadsheet.xlsx}" "{/path/to/root/directory}"`

 Ensure that the root directory matches the original directory of the export.
-In the above case this would be: `opex_generate -i "C:\Users\Christopher\Downloads\meta\Downloads_AutoClass.xlsx" "C:\Users\Christopher\Downloads"`
+In the above case this would be: `opex_generate -i "C:\Users\Christopher\Downloads\meta\Downloads_AutoRef.xlsx" "C:\Users\Christopher\Downloads"`

 ### Headers Note